aglerj/TelemetryTool2CSV/README.md

 Add arguments (optional): -NoProfile -NoLogo -NonInteractive -ExecutionPolicy Bypass -File "C:\Program Files\CyberArk\CyberArk Telemetry\ETL\TelemetryToolETL.ps1"
 Press OK.

+Step 6: Run the Scheduled Task on-demand
-Step 6: Right click on the scheduled task and run on-demand.
+Right click on the scheduled task and run on-demand.
 Wait for the scheduled task to finish.

 Step 7: Checking the output
 Log into your SIEM.
 Wait a few minutes for the events to be indexed.
 Search your related SIEM index, such as index=cyberark | search "CyberArk Telemetry".